A Master of Djinn: Plot

 In 1912 Cairo, Fatma el-Sha'arawi serves as an agent for the Ministry of Alchemy, Enchantments, and Supernatural Entities.
 The Brotherhood of Al-Jahiz is a secret society of Englishmen who admire Al-Jahiz, a mystic who reintroduced magic to the world around forty years ago.
 Many members of the Brotherhood are murdered by a man in a golden mask who claims to be Al-Jahiz himself.
-Among the victims are the Brotherhood’s founder, Alistair Worthington.
-Fatma visits the murder scene and meets Abigail Worthington, Alistair’s daughter.
+Among the victims is the Brotherhood's founder, Alistair Worthington.
+Fatma visits the murder scene and meets Abigail Worthington, Alistair's daughter.

 Fatma is assisted by her new Ministry partner, Hadia Abdel Hafez, and her lover, Siti.
 Siti is a follower of the old Egyptian religion, a devotee of Sekhmet.
 Through Siti, Fatma meets Ahmad, a priest of Sobek.

 A man wearing a golden mask and calling himself Al-Jahiz begins appearing in the poor neighborhoods of Cairo.
 Fatma and the police attempt to arrest him for murder, but he escapes.
 Fatma and Hadia interview Alexander Worthington, the son of Alistair Worthington.
 Alexander is unhelpful, but his sister Abigail provides the agents with financial documents from the Brotherhood.

 The Ministry is attacked by Al-Jahiz and an army of ghuls.
 During this fight, Al-Jahiz shows that he has the ability to control djinn, even those ostensibly loyal to the Ministry.
-Al-Jahiz steals documents from the Ministry’s vault which contain plans to build the Clock of Worlds.
+Al-Jahiz steals documents from the Ministry's vault, which contain plans to build the Clock of Worlds.
 (Note: This machine also appears in the novelette “A Dead Djinn in Cairo.”)
 This Machine can open a portal to the Kaf, the world of the djinn.